abdulrahman-b0/HijrahDateTime/README.md

 - `OffsetHijrahDateTime` to represent hijrah date and time components with a fixed offset from UTC.
 It's similar to java `OffsetDateTime` except that it uses the `HijrahDateTime` instead of `LocalDateTime`.

+- `OffsetHijrahDate` to represent hijrah date components with a fixed offset from UTC.
+It's a combination of the `LocalHijrahDate` and the `ZoneOffset` classes.

 - `HijrahMonth` to represent the hijrah months in a descriptive manner.